 Universal Participation: everyone must be able to use, re-use and redistribute – there should be no discrimination against fields of endeavour or against persons or groups.
 For example, ‘non-commercial’ restrictions that would prevent ‘commercial’ use, or restrictions of use for certain purposes (e.g. only in education), are not allowed.

 At Doorda we work with AI startups, powering their AI models with the structured data they need to make them work.
 Specifically, we work with a lot of InsurTech and Fintech companies who need data about commercial property and geodemographic data to improve insurance quotes and risk models.

-Whether it’s a single powerful open data point being added to a machine-learned model, or feeding an algorithm with an entire countries worth of government data, we’ve seen Open Data transform business.
+Whether it’s a single powerful open data point being added to a machine-learned model or feeding an algorithm with an entire country worth of government data, we’ve seen Open Data transform business.